 2 Ways to Study Theology- Biblical and Systematic

 Imagine yourself walking into a wedding and directly in front of you is a beautiful cake.
 This is the most extravagant wedding cake you have seen.
 There are three tiers with beautiful pale frosting covered with edible flowers.
 You are probably thinking about how delicious the cake looks, not thinking about how it was made.
-The wedding cake has many different ingredients that work together to make a delicious tasting cake.
+The wedding cake has many different ingredients that work together to make a delicious-tasting cake.
 Just like Biblical and Systematic theology work together to give us a beautiful picture of God.

 Biblical theology is like looking at the whole wedding cake.
 You are looking at the overall image of the cake or the overall story of scripture.
-Systematic theology is looking at the individual pieces of scripture, just as there are many ingredients used to make a beautiful tasting cake.
+Systematic theology is looking at the individual pieces of scripture, just as there are many ingredients used to make a beautiful-tasting cake.

 Biblical Theology

 We learned in our last post that theology is simply the study of God.
 If you have been around Christianity for a while you may have heard terms such as biblical, historical, practical, or systematic theology.
-These are the 4 type of theology in the Christian Church.
+These are the 4 types of theology in the Christian Church.
 It is good to know about all forms of theology, but today we are going to focus on two forms of theological study.
-The study of Biblical and Systematic theology relate to how we see God, and how we study His Word.
+The study of Biblical and Systematic theology relates to how we see God, and how we study His Word.

 Biblical theology involves looking at the scriptures as a whole cake.
 When looking at scripture through this lens, we look at the bigger themes and arches.
 An example of Biblical theology is the entire story of Christ.
-The story of creation, fall, rebellion, redemption and restoration.
+The story of creation, fall, rebellion, redemption, and restoration.
 When looking at these bigger themes of scripture, we are not focusing on the many stories that bound these together.
 Instead, we are focusing on the broader story of Christ.

 Themes of Scripture